firebird631/siis/README.md

 * --fetch Process the data fetcher.
 * --install-market Used only with --fetch to only install the fake market data info to database without trying to fetch anything.
 * --binarize Process to text file to binary conversion for a market (text version of data could be removed on the futur).
-* --rebuild Rebuild OHLC from the trades/ticks data for a market (WIP).
+* --rebuild Rebuild OHLC from the trades/ticks data for a market.
+Need to specify --broker, --market, --timeframe, --from and --to date, --cascaded
 * --optimize Check one ore many market for trades/ticks or OHLCs.
 Need to specify --broker, --market, --timeframe, --from and --to date
+* --sync Synchronize the market data from the broker.
+Need to specify --broker and --market

 You need to define the name of the identity to use.
 This is related to the name defined into the identity.json file.
 Excepted for fetch/binarize/check-data the name of the profile of appliances to use --profile=\<profilename> must be specified.